Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Using a Risk Matrix to Present to Executive Management

 Risk matrices are a standard method for conveying risk information to business leaders.
-In the case of cyber risk managers and information security leaders, a cyber risk matrix is the culmination of your organization’s efforts to identify, analyze and quantify, and mitigate cyber risks facing the organization.
-As a result, this helps business leaders understand where the organizations stand on cybersecurity and help all stakeholders understand where to direct resources for risk mitigation and develop response plans.
+For cyber risk managers and information security leaders, a cyber risk matrix is the culmination of their organization’s efforts to identify, analyze, quantify, and mitigate cyber risks facing the organization.
+As a result, this helps business leaders understand where the organization stands on cybersecurity and helps all stakeholders understand where to direct resources for risk mitigation and develop response plans.

 Why Black-box Risk Quantification Falls Short in the Boardroom